brc-dd/google-img-enhancer/README.md

 ## Compatibility

-- Tested on the latest Arc browser (v137).
+- Tested on Arc browser (v137+).
 Should work fine on Google Chrome and other Chromium-based browsers.
-- Currently supports Instagram images only.
-Future updates may include support for other image sources.
+- Currently supports Instagram results only.
+Future updates may include support for other sources.
 - Limitations:
   - IGTV and stories are not supported.
   - Search results that link to Instagram profiles or other non-post pages are not supported, as the extension cannot resolve the associated HD image.